Solo Trekkers Can Still Trek to the Everest Region Without a Guide, Despite New Rule

 The Khumbu Pasang Lhamu Rural Municipality has issued a notice stating that solo trekkers in the Everest area do not need to hire a trekking guide.

-Trekkers can now go on a solo journey on the Phading trail by obtaining a trekking card from the permit office and showing it at the checkpoint.
-The trek card costs Rs 2,000, in addition to the entry fee for Sagarmatha National Park (SNP).
+Trekkers can go on a solo journey up the Phakding trail by obtaining a trekking card from the permit office and showing it at the checkpoint.
+The trek card now costs NPR 3,000 (the municipality has raised it from the original NPR 2,000), in addition to the NPR 3,000 entry fee for Sagarmatha National Park (SNP).

 Manoj Kumar, information officer at SNP, said that the national park has already welcomed solo travelers and has not received any official notice regarding entry restrictions for solo travelers who have not hired a trekking guide.